SEARCH

 Since rental income and dividends involve long-term risk exposure, they were ruled out.
 Short-term trading was the choice.
 While a customer would typically borrow, say, $10,000 from a bank to purchase a car, ARCCEC would purchase the car from a supplier and sell it to the customer at a higher price on a deferred settlement of, say, twelve months.
 Called Murabaha, the difference between the purchase and sale prices represents trading profit.

 The task was now to develop a contract that would protect ARCCEC’s legal rights and comply with Shari’a laws.
-A Murabaha contract should only have three parties, a seller, ARCCEC, and a buyer.
+A Murabaha contract should have three parties, a seller, ARCCEC, and a buyer.
 Furthermore, trading in certain goods, namely alcohol, pork-related products, tobacco, or weapons, is prohibited.
 Also, forward dealing in currencies and precious metals is not allowed since the difference between their spot and forward prices represents interest.
 These parameters were all approved by Sheikh Sulaiman and his Shari’a adviser.

 The contract also had to be legally acceptable to international corporate customers and be simple to implement.
 I worked with a brilliant lawyer named Jamie Jowitt, of London law firm, Bischoff & Co.
 After many meetings we concluded that the new contract should be drawn up under English Law, along the lines of a Banker’s Acceptance (BA), but with a twist.
 The twist was for ARCCEC to own the goods involved in the transaction by taking title to them.
 While a conventional BA does not take title to the goods, Murabaha must.
 A 15-page agreement was produced.
 We called it the General Trading Agreement (GTA).